- Who is eligible for an Irish passport?

 - You have failed in your duty of fidelity and loyalty to the State

-- You were ordinarily resident outside Ireland for a continuous period of seven years and did not register your name and a declaration of your intention to retain Irish citizenship
+- You were ordinarily resident outside Ireland for a continuous period of seven years and did not register your name and a declaration of your intention to retain citizenship in Ireland

 - You are also, under the law of a country at war with the State, a citizen of that country